denzen84/ivc-kolpak/README.md

 ###### Step 2.
 Create Telegram bot
 1. Create your own telegram bot using `@BotFather` bot according to the [official guide](https://core.telegram.org/bots#6-botfather).
 Get `bot token`.
 2. Create 3 channels (or groups): Photo, Video and System.
 Get `id` for each channel (or group) using `@getidsbot`.
+3. Add your new bot to the channels (or groups) as administrator.
 ###### Step 3.
 Configuring system
 1. __Create ramdisk__
      - Add into file `/etc/fstab` following line: `ramdisk /mnt/ramdisk tmpfs rw,size=256M 0 0`